The Quiet Things That No One Ever Knows

 "The Quiet Things That No One Ever Knows" is a song by American rock band Brand New.
 It served as the first single from their second album Deja Entendu and was released on October 6, 2003 in the United Kingdom on 7" vinyl.

 Described by Stereogum as likely "Brand New’s most enduring contribution to the mainstream," the song became the band's first charting single, peaking at No. 39 on the UK Singles Chart and No. 37 on the US Billboard Alternative Songs chart.
+On the UK Rock & Metal chart, it peaked at No. 4 and remained on the listing for 33 weeks.

-However, as Brand New's sound evolved and became less accessible, the band stopped playing the song regularly during concerts, only adding it to the setlist occasionally.
+As Brand New's sound evolved and became less accessible, the band stopped playing the song regularly during concerts, only adding it to the setlist occasionally.
+The band returned the song to their normal setlist during their 2025 reunion tour.

+Background

+Frontman Jesse Lacey said about the song's meaning: "The song's a little bit about regret.
+How there can be problems in a relationship and they get ignored.
+And how that often ends up as a broken home or some kind of bad situation down the road.
+It's kind of something that if it wasn't overlooked in the first place, you can kind of get through it."

+The band performed the song on Jimmy Kimmel Live! on October 24, 2003.
+Lacey wore a suit and taped the words "Hi Moz" to his guitar during the performance, a reference to British singer Morrissey and his influence on the band.

 Release

+The single was sent for adds on rock radio on July 9, 2003.

 The single was originally released commercially on 7" vinyl in the UK on October 6, 2003.
 It was re-released as a CD, DVD and 7" vinyl single set to promote their UK tour with Incubus on May 17, 2004.

 The song is featured in both the soundtracks to the video games NHL 2004 and Tiger Woods PGA Tour 2004.

 Reception

 Stereogum named "The Quiet Things That No One Ever Knows" as Brand New's ninth-best song in 2015, recalling how "it was damn near inescapable during its reign, and it’s come to represent all the best qualities of that era of alternative rock" but also admitting that "if it were the only Brand New song you’d ever heard, you would have a lot different impression of the band than what they actually were, and it would probably be a lot easier to sweep them under the rug as just another emo band."

+The Arizona Republic named it Brand New's ninth-best song in 2015.

 Brooklyn Vegan contrasted its "pop punk chorus" that "made that album famous" with the "post-rocky intro song 'Tautou'" when discussing Deja Entendu's role in Brand New's musical maturation.